life-itself/community/content/blog/announcing-gathering-2024.md

 - The second Renaissance the journey to an Awakening society
 - Embodied transformation with Performance
-- Art, Spirituality and Activism
+- Art, religion and politics
+- Science of Shanga
-- The climate crisis: beyond identity
+- The climate crisis and the equality complex
+- Art and Social engineering
 - The politics of Being
 - Play in life and life as play,
 - Ecstatic Dance